 The award-winning Joe Wilkinson is one of the nation’s best-loved comedians and most recognised faces on television.
 His distinct style and unusual wit has made him the star of 8 Out of 10 Cats (Channel 4) and its spin-offs: Cats does Countdown and Cats does Deal or No Deal.
-He has acted in numerous comedy series such as: BBC Three’s hit sitcom Him and Her as series regular Dan; the hugely popular Miranda (BBC One) as Norman; in Ricky Gervais’s Derek (Channel 4); Drunk History (Comedy Central) which airs in 2017; and he was most recently seen on screen as Wayne in Still Open All Hours (BBC One) in 2017.
+He has acted in numerous comedy series such as: BBC Three’s hit sitcom Him and Her as series regular Dan; the hugely popular Miranda (BBC One) as Norman; in Ricky Gervais’s Derek (Channel 4); Drunk History (Comedy Central); and Still Open All Hours (BBC One) as Wayne.
+He was most recently seen on screen as Madam Haystacks in the self-penned Giddy Up Gunty (created with writing partner David Earl) in 2017 as a short film for Sky.
 Additionally, Joe starred in the two most recent series of Live at the Electric on BBC Three, and appeared in Series Two of Dave Channel’s Broadcast award nominated Taskmaster.
 He has also written and starred in two series of his own show Two Episodes of Mash on BBC Radio 2 (Series 1) and BBC Radio 4 (Series 2), as well as writing and acting in Rovers, which he co-wrote with David Earl.
 The series was filmed for Sky 1 and aired in June 2016.

 Since embarking on his stand-up career in 2004, Joe has performed in comedy clubs up and down the country and has earned critical acclaim, an aspect of his career which continues today.
 In 2008, 2009 and 2010, Joe took his own sketch show up to the Festival Two Episodes of Mash with Diane Morgan.
 The pair received great reviews and praise for the shows.